ccomito1223/ELS-Jon/README.md

-An attempt was made to implement every pitch available on a Logan Lathe Quick-Change Gearbox, every standard inch and metric tap and die size available from McMaster-Carr up to 4tpi and 6.5mm, as well as a number of diametral and module worm gear pitches.
+An attempt was made to implement every pitch available on a Logan Lathe Quick-Change Gearbox, every standard inch and metric tap and die size available from McMaster-Carr up to 4tpi and 6.5mm, every legible pitch shown in photographs of the feed plates on lathes found through internet searches, as well as a number of diametral and module worm gear pitches.
 The maximum rates were limited for practical reasons, this being a relatively light-duty lathe.